 Detective I. M. Manly here, and I’ve stopped by today to tell you about a serious situation concerning today’s protagonists.

-We, the heroes of your stories, have been meeting in secret, trying to figure out ways to put an end to the torture you force us to endure.
+We, the heroes of your stories, have attended numerous meetings in secret, trying to figure out ways to put an end to the torture you force us to endure.
 For example, and this is indeed a sad, sad, case.
 I ran into Biff Steele a few days ago and within a matter of seconds I knew I’d caught him at a weak moment.

 He’d barely spoken two sentences when his emotions came spilling out.
 Right there on the sidewalk in front of the Piggly Wiggly, for everyone to see, including Pastor Ben Theredunthat who went inside to purchase a tin of foot powder for his wife.
 On the way out he offered a quick blessing, an act Biff sorely needed at that moment.
 Pitiful is what he was, I’m here to tell you.